MethodsDev/kinnex-documentation-external/index.rst

-The purpose of this documentation is to walk-through the various available computational methods and resources available for Kinnex products, to establish standard best-practices to explore the resulting datatypes and to introduce updated guides for analysing various Kinnex prodcuts.
+The purpose of this documentation is to walk-through the various available computational methods and resources available for Kinnex products, to establish standard best-practices to explore the resulting datatypes and to introduce updated guides for analysing various Kinnex products.

-For additional information on Kinnex, here is the orginal Nature biotechnolgy publication for Kinnex or `MAS-ISO-seq` (Multiplexed ArrayS ISOform sequencing) as it was orginally called, authored by Aziz Al'Khafaji from the Methods Development Lab (MDL) at Broad and serves as a great resource to learn more about the protocol and the resulting datatypes :
+For additional information on Kinnex, here is the orginal Nature Biotechnology publication for Kinnex or `MAS-ISO-seq` (Multiplexed ArrayS ISOform sequencing) as it was orginally called, authored by Aziz Al'Khafaji from the Methods Development Lab (MDL) at Broad and serves as a great resource to learn more about the protocol and the resulting datatypes :
    `High-throughput RNA isoform sequencing using programmed cDNA concatenation <https://doi.org/10.1038/s41587-023-01815-7>`_

-From receiving sequencing data from `PacBio's Revio <https://www.pacb.com/revio/>`_ sequencing platform, the document steps through various pre-processing workflows for obtaining cleaned s-reads suitable for downstream processing and various tertiary analysis workflows and vigenttes developed by the `MDL team <https://methodsdevlab.org/>`_ at `Broad Clinical Labs <https://broadclinicallabs.org/>`_ to explore Kinnex datatypes.
+From receiving sequencing data from `PacBio's Revio <https://www.pacb.com/revio/>`_ sequencing platform, the document steps through various pre-processing workflows for obtaining cleaned s-reads suitable for downstream processing and various tertiary analysis workflows and vignettes developed by the `MDL team <https://methodsdevlab.org/>`_ at `Broad Clinical Labs <https://broadclinicallabs.org/>`_ to explore Kinnex datatypes.

 `Repository of Public Datasets for Kinnex, Sequel2e and previous MAS-ISO-seq versions <https://downloads.pacbcloud.com/public/dataset/>`_